Google Chrome: Market share

 Chrome overtook Firefox in November 2011 in worldwide usage.
-As of September 2022, according to StatCounter, Google Chrome had 67% worldwide desktop usage share, making it the most widely used web browser.
+As of January 2026, according to StatCounter, Google Chrome had 71% worldwide global usage share, and, according to Cloudflare, it was 68%, making it the most widely used web browser.

 It was reported by StatCounter, a web analytics company, that for the single day of Sunday, March 18, 2012, Chrome was the most used web browser in the world for the first time.
 Chrome secured 32.7% of the global web browsing on that day, while Internet Explorer followed closely behind with 32.5%.

 From May 14–21, 2012, Google Chrome was for the first time responsible for more Internet traffic than Microsoft's Internet Explorer, which had long held its spot as the most used web browser in the world.
 According to StatCounter, 31.88% of web traffic was generated by Chrome for a sustained period of one week and 31.47% by Internet Explorer.
 Though Chrome had topped Internet Explorer for a single day's usage in the past, this was the first time it had led for one full week.

 At the 2012 Google I/O developers' conference, Google claimed that there were 310 million active users of Chrome, almost double the number in 2011, which was stated as 160 million active users.

 In June 2013, according to StatCounter, Chrome overtook Internet Explorer for the first time in the US.

 In August 2013, Chrome was used by 43% of internet users worldwide.
 This study was done by Statista, which also noted that in North America, 36% of people use Chrome, the lowest in the world.